aws/serverless-java-container/samples/struts/pet-store/README.md

-# Serverless Struts2 example
+# Serverless Struts example
 A basic pet store written with the [Apache Struts framework](https://struts.apache.org).
-The `Struts2LambdaHandler` object provided by the `aws-serverless-java-container-struts2` is the main entry point for Lambda.
+The `StrutsLambdaHandler` object provided by the `aws-serverless-java-container-struts` is the main entry point for Lambda.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yml` file in the root folder contains the application definition